FORESTRY

 Industrial roundwood (non-coniferous and coniferous) includes all kinds of wood suitable for mechanical processing, such as sawlogs and veneer logs, mining timber, transmission-line and telephone-line pylons as well as other oval timber.

 Pulpwood is round and chopped wood of conifers, beech and soft non-coniferous wood.
 It is used in the production of cellulose and artificial fibres.
+It includes wood for the production of chipboards (particle boards and fibreboards).

 Other industrial roundwood (wood in the rough) includes small technical wood suitable for the production of wooden props, poles, various laths and pillars for fences, handles for various tools and similar.
 They are made of stump flanges, sweet chestnut, ash-tree, cornelian cherry, sweet and sour cherry etc. They are chopped in winter.